wearefine/middleman-jenkins-shared-libraries/README.md

 If you're new to Jenkins pipelines you should go read the [documentation](https://jenkins.io/doc/book/pipeline/) before proceeding to get a sense for what to expect using this code.
 The rest of the setup process will assume you have basic knowledge of Jenkins or CI/CD jobs in general.

 OS
+  - rvm installed in the jenkins user
   - git
+  - build-essential

 Jenkins
   - Version: > 2.7.3 - tested on (2.19.4 LTS)